SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 such as **_Cucumber_** or **_SpecFlow._**

-A set of tools are built on top of Selenium to make this process even faster by directly transform the BDD specifications into executable code.
+A set of tools are built on top of Selenium to make this process even faster by directly transforming the BDD specifications into executable code.
 Some of these are: **_JBehave, Capybara and Robot Framework_**.